Tyler Moore (powerlifter)

-Tyler Moore is an International Powerlifter for Team USA and is a competitor in the Men's Open Division.
-When Tyler was a teen, he was elected as Team USA's Jr Bench Press Team captain and won his first international title at the NAPF Bench Press Championships in 2011.
-Tyler is a member of the USAPL and competes in both, the equipped and RAW styles of Powerlifting.
+Tyler Moore is an international Powerlifter for Team USA and is a competitor in the Men's Open Division.
+As a teenager, he was elected Team USA's Jr Bench Press Team captain, and won his first international title at the NAPF Bench Press Championships in 2011.
+Moore is a member of the USAPL and competes in both the equipped and RAW styles of powerlifting.
 He is a two-time North American Bench Press Champion and holds 20 American Records.

 Junior career

-Moore began his powerlifting career in July 2009 at the Wisconsin Dells State Championships.
-Tyler placed 2nd in the meet.
+Moore began his powerlifting career in July 2009 at the Wisconsin Dells State Championships, placing 2nd.

-Tyler competed at the 2009 Colorado State Championships in Aurora, CO.
-Tyler placed 1st overall in the Men's High School Division and broke 2 American Records.
-It was at this meet he met World Champions Dan and Jennifer Gaudreau, who would later influence Tyler's training and competition level.
+Moore competed at the 2009 Colorado State Championships in Aurora, CO.
+He placed 1st overall in the Men's High School Division and broke two American Records.
+It was at this meet he met World Champions Dan and Jennifer Gaudreau, who would later influence his training.

 In 2010, Moore competed at the 2010 RAW National Championships in Denver, CO.
-Tyler placed 1st overall in the Men's High School Division and broke 4 American Records.

-In 2010, Moore competed at the 2010 Colorado State Championships in Aurora, CO.
-Tyler placed 1st overall in the Men's High School Division and broke 5 American Records.
+He placed 1st overall in the Men's High School Division and broke four American Records..
+He then entered the 2010 Colorado State Championships in Aurora, CO, again placing 1st overall in the Men's High School Division and breaking five American Records.

 In 2011, Moore competed at the 2011 Rocky Mountain State Games in Colorado Springs, CO.
 This was his first International Team Qualifying Event.
-Tyler placed 1st overall in the Men's Sub-Jr Division and broke 3 American Records.
+He placed 1st overall in the Men's Sub-Jr Division and broke three American Records.
 He also was selected for the NAPF Bench Press Championships World Team.
 At this event, Moore became the first person in his division to ever break the 1000 lbs Total Record as well as the 300 lbs Bench Press Record.

-In 2011, Moore competed at the 2011 Colorado State Championships in Aurora, CO.
-Tyler placed 1st overall in both, the Men's High School division and the Men's Open Division.
+Moore then competed at the 2011 Colorado State Championships in Aurora, CO, and placed 1st overall in both the Men's High School division and the Men's Open Division.

 Collegiate career

 In 2012, Moore competed at the 2012 Rocky Mountain State Games in Colorado Springs, CO.
-Representing Colorado State University, Tyler placed first overall in the Men's Jr Division and was selected for the 2012 NAPF Bench Press Championships World Team.
-Tyler fell just short of the Men's Open RAW Bench Press Record.
+Representing Colorado State University, he placed 1st overall in the Men's Jr Division and was selected for the 2012 NAPF Bench Press Championships World Team, but fell just short of the Men's Open RAW Bench Press Record.

 International career

 Tyler Moore made his international debut in 2011 at the NAPF Bench Press Championships in Miami, FL.
-Tyler completed a Bench Press of 314.75 lbs and won 1st place for the USA over Puerto Rico which placed 2nd and 3rd respectively.
+He completed a Bench Press of 314.75 lbs and won 1st place for the USA.

 Moore was invited to compete in the 2012 NAPF Bench Press Championships in Denver, CO and was also given a position on the 2013 World Team for the World Games in Cali, Colombia.